-The notion of transport capacity was introduced by Gupta and Kumar in [19].
-They showed that for any layout of n wireless nodes in an area of size A, with each node being able to transmit W bits per second to a fixed range, the overall transport capacity is at most $(W\sqrt{An})$ bit-meters per second under both interference models (protocol and physical).
-In [25] the authors derive upper bounds on the transport capacity as a function of the geographic location of the nodes.
-It has also been shown that the scaling of transport capacity depends, among other factors, on channel attenuation and path loss [45, 46, 47].
+The notion of transport capacity was introduced by Gupta and Kumar in [14].
+They showed that for any layout of nwireless nodes in an area of size A, with each node being able to transmit W bits per second to a fixed range, the overall transport capacity is at most $(W\sqrt{An})$ bit-meters per second under both interference models (protocol and physical).
+In [18] the authors derive upper bounds on the transport capacity as a function of the geographic location of the nodes.
+It has also been shown that the scaling of transport capacity depends, among other factors, on channel attenuation and path loss [35], [36], [37].

-Some communication backbones with bounded hop distances and/or bounded paths stretch between participating nodes have also been studied.
-For the linear layout of nodes and an upper bound on hop-distance, Kirousis et al. [27] developed an optimal power assignment algorithm for strong connectivity in $O(n^4)$ time.
-In the Euclidean case, [11] obtains constant ratio algorithms for the bounded-hop vertex connectivity for well spread instances.
-Beier et al. [5] proposed an optimal algorithm to find a bounded-hop minimum energy path between pairs of nodes.
-In [7] the authors obtain bicriteria approximation algorithms for connectivity and broadcast while minimizing the hop-diameter and energy consumption.
-Funke and Laue [16] provide a PTAS for the h-broadcast algorithm in time linear in n.
-Additional results for bounded range assignments can be found in [10, 12, 40, 30].
-Li et al. [32] consider a problem of constructing energyefficient broadcast tree with bounded stretch paths.
-However the approximation factor shown in [32] for the total energy consumption can be as worse as $\Omega(n^2 \Delta)$, where Δ stands for the degree of the obtained tree.
-Segal and Shpungin [38, 41] consider several spanner (opposite to data collection tree) constructions under the total energy consumption and hopdiameter, but ignoring the transport capacity measure.
+Some communication backbones with bounded hopdistances and/or bounded paths stretch between participating nodes have also been studied.
+For the linear layout of nodes and an upper bound on hop-distance, Kirousis et al. [20] developed an optimal power assignment algorithm for strong connectivity in $O(n^4)$ time.
+In the Euclidean case, [8] obtains constant ratio algorithms for the bounded-hop vertex connectivity for well spread instances.
+Beier et al. [2] proposed an optimal algorithm to find a bounded-hop minimum energy path between paris of nodes.
+In [4] the authors obtain bicreteria approximation algorithms for connectivity and broadcast while minimizing the hop-diameter and energy consumption.
+Funke and Laue [12] provide a PTAS for the h-broadcast algorithm in time linear in n.
+Additional results for bounded range assignments can be found in [7], [9], [30].
+Li et al. [22] considered a problem of constructing energy-efficient broadcast tree with bounded stretch paths.
+However the approximation factor shown in [22] for the total energy consumption can be as worse as $\Omega(n^2\Delta)$, where Δ stands for the degree of the obtained tree.
+Segal and Shpungin [28], [31] considered several spanner (opposite to data collection tree) constructions under the total energy consumption and hop-diameter, but ignoring the transport capacity measure.